 Invaders from Mars?
 Alligators?
 All of these elaborate ideologies are written down in books, and some have been seen in popular tv productions like the Twilight Zone.
 Both the alt-right and the far-left use these books to create their alternate visions of what’s wrong with the world and how to repair it.

 Myths about Jews and blacks and the superior white race abound.
 A person who lived in this alternate reality has also created a podcast about his experience and bears powerful witness to the truth that in the absence of a clear cosmology, people will create one to feel grounded and safe in the world.

-- “On Earth as it is in Heaven, Mathew 6:10, The Lord’s Prayer
+- “On Earth as it is in Heaven,” Matthew 6:10, referenced in The Lord’s Prayer.
+No grammatical errors.